Chapter 25: Outfoxing A Dilettante

 Scotch sauntered up to the rabbit, unholstering the stun gun.
 He grinned.
 “You shouldn’t have done that,” he hissed.
 “You would have enjoyed yourself.
 Now,” he aimed the stun gun at close range.
 “We’ll just have to help ourselves without you being conscious.”

-The turtle suddenly hesitated, unsure of what to do.
+The turtle hesitated.
 That moment was all that Cream needed.
 Focusing her Ki, she slammed a fist into the soft underbelly of his shell.
-He sank to his knees and coughed up blood.
+He coughed out blood and sank to his knees.
 The fighter finished him off with a cross to the face, knocking him out.

 “Not so tough now, are ya?”
 He growled, blood streaming from his nose.
 “Ya stupid bitch!”
-He leaned down and then cocked and aimed the pistol at her head.
+He cocked and aimed the pistol at her head.

 Cream stared him down, her fists clenched as she waited for the shot.
 But it never came.